 As a youth basketball coach, it is key that you correct your players when you see them doing stuff the wrong way.
 You are responsible for the basketball foundation for many of these players.
 Here are some great youth basketball drills that will focus on ball handling.

 - Windshield Wipers Basketball Dribbling Drill

 Two Basketball Dribbling Drills

 - High/Low 2 Ball Pound Basketball Dribbling Drill

 Tennis Ball Dribbling Drills

-Being able to pass the ball the right way and on time is a fundamental that most younger kids are lacking today.
-When a first time youth basketball player gets pressured his/her first response is to pick up the ball and cover it.
+Being able to pass the ball the right way and on time is a basketball fundamental that most younger kids lack today.
+When a first-time youth basketball player gets pressured, his/her first response is to pick up the ball and cover it.

-As the coach you need to explain and teach them how to pass the ball to the open teammate.
-Here are some good passing drills that they can do to to help learn the fundamentals of passing.
+As the coach, you need to explain and teach them how to pass the ball to the open teammate.
+Here are some youth basketball drills that will work on the fundamentals of passing.